Doraha (film)

-Doraha is a 1967 Pakistani musical romance film directed by Pervaiz Malik.
+Doraha is a 1967 Pakistani musical romance film written by Syed Ahmed Rifat and directed by Pervaiz Malik.
 It starred Waheed Murad and Shamim Ara, with Deeba, Talish and Ibrahim Nafees in the supporting cast.
 The film became remarkable due to its music, which was composed by Sohail Rana.
-It was co-produced by Malik and Rana under banner United Talents.
+It was co-produced by Malik and Rana under the banner United Talents.

-At the box office, the film failed to become a big hit, as it was expected, but it later gained more importance after several years, especially during the 1980s and 1990s due to its music and songs.
+At the box office, the film failed to become a big hit, as it was expected, but it gained more importance after several years, especially during the 1980s and 1990s due to its music and songs.

 Plot

 The story begins with a young, educated singer, Nadeem, who wants to establish himself in the music industry.
 Upon receiving a letter from his friend Nasir, Nadeem comes to Murree from Karachi, where he meets Naheed, the daughter of his former teacher Amjad.
 After initial comedic misunderstandings, Nadeem and Naheed fall in love and make promises to each other.
 Meanwhile, a local girl, Shano, also develops feelings for Nadeem.

 Nadeem returns to Karachi for a recording, and Naheed also moves back with her father.
 Nadeem sends his mother to propose to Naheed's family, but Amjad insults Nadeem's singing career and rejects the proposal.
 Nadeem's mother dies of grief, and he returns to Murree to stay with Nasir.
 Amjad arranges Naheed's marriage to Asif, an engineer.

 Nadeem meets Shano again, who tries to console him, but he rejects her advances.
 Asif's company starts a construction project, and Nadeem gets a job there, unaware that Asif is Naheed's husband.
 Asif recognizes Nadeem's talent and promotes him.
 When Asif forces Nadeem to sing at his wedding anniversary, Nadeem is shocked to see Naheed as Asif's wife.
 Naheed insults Nadeem and asks him to leave.

 Later, Nadeem saves Asif from an assassination attempt and becomes blind due to injuries.
 Naheed visits Asif in the hospital and discovers Nadeem's identity.
 Overcome with regret, she asks Shano to take care of Nadeem.
 Shano, who has been loving Nadeem, becomes possessive and jealous, but Nadeem eventually accepts her care.
 Eventually, Nadeem, Shano, and their friends return to the city, with Nadeem coming to terms with his new life with Shano.